AndreySamolenkov/PasswordHashing/README.md

-# PasswordHashing
-Password hashing script using a Python bcrypt module

-2 / 2

 This is a Python script that uses the bcrypt library to hash a password and then compare it to a user-entered password.
 The script first converts the original password into bytes and then hashes it using bcrypt's hashpw function, which takes the password and a randomly generated salt as arguments.